Exemptions from the BC home flipping tax

 Exempt entities

-If you qualify as one of the following entities on the date of the sale of the property, you are exempt from the BC home flipping tax:
+If you qualify as one of the following entities on the date that the property is sold, you do not need to file a return or pay the BC home flipping tax:

 • A registered charity as defined in section 248(1) of the Income Tax Act (Canada)